Inditex rally pushes European shares up ahead of UK election

 The exporter-heavy FTSE 100 ended flat as gains due to a weakening of the pound were offset by steep losses in oil firms after a surprise build-up of US crude inventories.

 Stocks considered most vulnerable to any shocks that may arise from Britain leaving the European Union weakened.
-Lloyds, Britain’s biggest mortgage lender, fell nearly 2 per cent, while retailers Morrisons and Sainsbury’s were down per cent and 1.4 per cent, respectively.
+Lloyds, Britain’s biggest mortgage lender, fell nearly 2 per cent, while retailers Morrisons and Sainsbury’s were down 2 per cent and 1.4 per cent respectively.

 Europe